plepe/pgmapcss/README.md

 pgmapcss compiles MapCSS styles into a database function.
 Mapnik just needs to call this database function and render the processed data.

+Alternatively there's a standalone mode, where the MapCSS style is compiled into an executable, which can be run from the command line.
+The executable will not render an image but create GeoJSON output instead.
+See below for details.

 Features
 --------
 ### Writing MapCSS styles is simple, e.g.: ###